Why Does Spironolactone Smell Like Weed?

 According to WebMD, Spironolactone, also known as the ‘water pill,’ is used to treat:

-- conditions in which the body is making too much aldosterone
+- Primary hyperaldosteronism (conditions in which the body is making too much aldosterone)

-In addition to those conditions, Cosmopolitan reports that spironolactone can treat acne.
+In addition to those conditions, Cosmopolitan reports that it can also treat acne.

 Why Does My Spironolactone Smell Like Weed?

-Ames Tribune states, “3-methyl-2-butene-1-thiol, or 321MBT, is believed to cause the skunky smell associated with marijuana.”
-Spironolactone has a much different chemical formula.
-However, various compounds can result in similar smells.
+Ames Tribune states, “3-methyl-2-butene-1-thiol, or 321MBT, is believed to cause the skunky smell associated with cannabis.”
+Spironolactone has a much different chemical formula, but the various compounds can also result in similar smells.

 Does Spironolactone Have Weed in It?